 - Do not add salt and pepper to this salad until you taste it.
 Olives, capers, and artichoke hearts are quite salty.

 - This salad can be prepared up to a day in advance.
+Store it in an airtight container in the refrigerator.
 Reserve a couple of tablespoons of the vinaigrette, the feta cheese, the arugula, and the parsley until ready to serve.

 Perfect Pairings